-It is a 12-week programme designed to provide women from diverse ethnic backgrounds with the skills, knowledge, tools and confidence to build meaningful connections and thrive in the workplace.
+We Thrive Together is a 12-week leadership programme designed to equip women from diverse ethnic backgrounds (Women of Colour) with the skills, knowledge, tools, and confidence to build meaningful connections and thrive in the workplace.

-Throughout the programme, participants will engage in practical and interactive workshops and activities, which will enhance their skills, expand their network, and gain valuable insights to succeed in professional environments.
+Throughout the programme, participants will engage in practical, interactive workshops and activities that enhance their skills, expand their networks, and provide valuable insights to succeed in professional environments.

-• Students who are about to enter the workforce, e.g., tertiary, MA, and PhD students
+• Students preparing to enter the workforce (e.g., tertiary, MA, and PhD students)

 The programme will cover:

-• Identifying personal strengths: Identify your unique strengths and how to leverage them in a professional setting.
+• Identifying Personal Strengths: Discover your unique strengths and how to leverage them in a professional setting.

 • Participate in 6 x 2-hour practical and interactive online workshops that will provide you with the knowledge, tools, and confidence to connect, network and thrive.